Update from: 2021-12-23

 To be fair, a sum-up of AWS answers since:

-- AWS Support internal systems are incapable of making an s3 get on customers objects “by design” - trust us
+- AWS Support internal systems are incapable of making an S3 get on customer objects “by design”, trust us.

-- The first intention with this change was to give the ability to make
+- The first intention with this change was to give the ability to call

-Read the following thread to better understand their positions:
+Read the following thread to better understand their position:

 zoph.